mdr78/mdr78.github.io/_posts/2021-11-12-fosdem-2022-network-devroom-cfp.md

 The FOSDEM Network devroom hosts a diversity of talks covering open source
 networking projects and technologies.
 The scope of the Network devroom is broad
-and targets those engineers engaged in network design, monitoring, management
+and targets those software developers engaged in network design, monitoring,
-and software development with open source tools.
+management and software development with open source tools.

 We typically host a variety of talks on Networking topics including: